hiker/PSyclone/doc/developers.rst

                                   Should not be possible.".format(self._type))

-If the Kernel metadata happens to be the same as another existing API then the existing *KernelType* subclass can be used for the new API.
+If the Kernel metadata happens to be the same as another existing API then the existing :class:`KernelType` subclass can be used for the new API.

-For example, assuming the 0.3 Dynamo API uses the same metadata as the 0.1 Dynamo API we could modify the *create* method of *KernelTypeFactory* in the following way, leading to the *DynKernelType* object being returned for both the *dynamo0.1* and *dynamo0.3* API's.
+For example, assuming the 0.3 Dynamo API uses the same metadata as the 0.1 Dynamo API we could modify the *create* method of :class:`KernelTypeFactory` in the following way, leading to the :class:`DynKernelType` object being returned for both the *dynamo0.1* and *dynamo0.3* API's.
 ::
 	def create(self,name,ast):